JasmeetSinghBali/Full_Stack_Projects/Travel_Bucket_List_App/ReadMe.md

 >> - [x] mongoose timestamps schema options will automatically add created_at & updated_at fields for every document. refer timestamps section refer https://mongoosejs.com/docs/guide.html#definition

+>> - [x] mongoose do not by default apply validators on the update() queries hence need to specify runValidator:true option while passing such update() queries in mongoose.

 ***